David Maloney: Early life

 Maloney was born in Alvechurch, Worcestershire, educated at King Edward VI Five Ways and served in the Royal Air Force before becoming an actor in repertory theatre.

 Career

 Maloney joined the BBC as a television production assistant and trained to be a director at the corporation.
-His directing credits included the police series Z-Cars, Softly, Softly: Taskforce and Juliet Bravo, and an adaptation of the Walter Scott novel Ivanhoe (1970).
+His directing credits included the police series Z-Cars, Softly, Softly: Task Force and Juliet Bravo, and an adaptation of the Walter Scott novel Ivanhoe (1970).

 He first worked on Doctor Who as a production assistant to Christopher Barry on the serial The Rescue (1965).
 He directed eight Doctor Who serials between 1968 and 1977.
 He became, along with Douglas Camfield, one of producer Philip Hinchcliffe's two favourite directors.
 He then became the producer of the first three seasons of Blake's 7 (1978–80), which included directing three episodes himself.
 He left Blake's 7 to produce the last series of When the Boat Comes In (1981).
 He also produced the BBC's adaptation of John Wyndham's novel The Day of the Triffids (1981).